dcogb/dcogb.github.io/documentation/kohana/config.md

 ---
 layout: documentation
-title: Mountain Valley Church of God
+title: Donica Church of God
 ---
 # Configuration

-By default Mountain Valley Church of God is setup to load configuration values from [config files](/documentation/Mountain Valley Church of God/files/config) in the cascading filesystem.
+By default Donica Church of God is setup to load configuration values from [config files](/documentation/Donica Church of God/files/config) in the cascading filesystem.
 However, it is very easy to adapt it to load config values in other locations/formats.